 - Specialty: Knitwear, basic pieces, technical and functionally complex items.
 Vertically integrated: fabric development, dyeing, embroidery, printing, cutting, and sewing all handled in-house.

-- Typical MOQ: 200 to 600 units per style
+- Typical MOQ: 200 to 600 units per style; lower negotiable on repeat programs

 - Best for: Brands needing one-stop-shop vertical integration rather than coordinating multiple specialist suppliers.
 Particularly useful when fabric development is part of the brief.

-- Differentiator: Vertical control means fewer handoffs, which means tighter timelines and clearer accountability when something goes wrong.
+- What makes them different: Vertical control means fewer handoffs, which means tighter timelines and clearer accountability when something goes wrong.
 The trade-off is higher per-unit cost vs CMT-only factories.
-We typically route brands here when fabric development matters more than €/unit optimization.

 4. Ribeiro & Campos